30 Security Awareness Training Topics For 2025

 What Is The Recommended Learning Pathway For New Starters?

-It’s recommended to take employees through a structured learning pathway where beginner-level training is assigned first to help employees build their fundamental knowledge of cyber security.
-Once this fundamental knowledge is obtained, then more difficult training topics can be assigned.
-For example, phishing awareness, ransomware awareness, and cyber security awareness would all be considered beginner-level topics, whilst situational awareness and insider threat training would be considered advanced.
+It’s recommended that employees be taken through a structured learning pathway where beginner-level training is assigned first to help them build their fundamental knowledge of cybersecurity.
+Once this fundamental knowledge is obtained, more difficult training topics can be assigned.
+For example, phishing, ransomware, and cyber security awareness would be considered beginner-level topics, whilst situational awareness and insider threat training would be considered advanced.

 Should Employees Ever Receive The Same Training More Than Once?